Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 The program is designed to process smart contracts under assumption of either European or American exercise style.
 Although the current implementation is limited to vanilla option analogs, its structure does not preclude extension of idea to exotic options, such as Asian option or lookback options.

 ### 3.2 Variable Explanation
+For readiness and intuitive understanding, the variables used in the program are the same as conventional denotations.
+In substance, the program is simply a BSM model computational program.
+One shall be aware to one's own content when using "Measurement.py".

+#### 3.2.1 Variables in BSM Model
+To clarify, the program has shown its relevant message when users inserting inputs.
+However, in case of confusion, some variables used in the program but have different notation with (2.2) will be explained:
+* $S$ in the program refers to $P$
+* $K$ in the program refers to $\hat{K}$ in $\hat{\Phi}$ as at (2.2a)
+* $div$ in the program refers to $q$
+* $sig$ in the program refers to $\sigma$

+#### 3.2.2 Variables Exclusive for Computation
+In the program, some variables are important for the logic of computation and auditing.
+Although the constants computed from users' input would not be explained in this report, the variables store list in the program are considerably more significant for verification.

 ### 3.3 Robustness Testing